fossabot/MetabolicAtlas/README.md

 python manage.py makemigrations
 python manage.py migrate
-python manage.py addSBMLData                      # takes a few minutes! python manage.py addCurrencyMetabolites python manage.py addMetabolites python manage.py addReactionComponentAnnotation   # takes a few minutes! please note that for some BIZARRE reason it fails the first time and complains about duplicated keys, then I comment away line 68 and run it again without problems...
+python manage.py graph_models -a -o ER.png        # will generate a PNG overview of your tables python manage.py addSBMLData addSBMLData ../database_generation/data/HMRdatabase2_00.xml 67                     # takes a few minutes!
+python manage.py addCurrencyMetabolites
+python manage.py addMetabolites
+python manage.py addReactionComponentAnnotation   # takes a few minutes! please note that for some BIZARRE reason it fails the first time and complains about duplicated keys, then I comment away line 68 and run it again without problems...